 the Content ID field is being transmitted.
 A value of 1 indicates that the Broadcast Service is being

 transmitted and a value of 0 indicates that the Broadcast Service is not being transmitted.

+Table 9-bc23a – Broadcast Service Transmitting field values (#1566)